 It is often necessary to perform error checking on the port types, rates, and mask parameters of a black box.
-SysgenBlockDescriptor provides a method, setError, which allows you to specify an error message that is reported to the user.
-The string parameter passed to setError is the error message that is seen by user.
+SysgenBlockDescriptor provides a method, setError, that allows you to specify an error message that is reported to the user.
+The error message that a user sees is the string parameter passed to setError.